Macarthur Wind Farm

 The Macarthur Wind Farm is a wind farm located in Macarthur, Victoria, Australia, near Hamilton, 260 km west of Melbourne.
 It is on a 5,500 ha site which has an installed capacity of 420 megawatts (MW).
 Based on a capacity factor of around 35%, it is estimated that the long-term average generation will be approximately 1,250 GWh per year.
-Its actual capacity factor is much lower, with a historical average of 26.29% since 2013.
+Its actual capacity factor is much lower, with a historical average of 24.50% since 2013.

 It is the largest wind farm in the southern hemisphere generating enough power for 220,000 homes and abating 1.7 million tons of greenhouse gases annually, at a capacity factor of 35%.
 The wind farm comprises 140 Vestas V112-3.0MW wind turbines manufactured in Denmark.

 The project cost about A$1 billion and was fully operational in January 2013.
 It was constructed by Vestas and Leighton Contractors.
 The first turbines were connected to the grid in September 2012.
-AGL also invested an additional $27m in the substation, which is completely owned by the company.
+AGL Energy also invested an additional $27m in the substation, which is completely owned by the company.

 History

-The project was proposed in 2004 and approved by the Victorian government in October 2006.
+The project was proposed in 2004 and approved by the Government of Victoria in October 2006.

 The project was developed by a joint venture formed by AGL Energy and Meridian Energy, a New Zealand-based power generating company, with works starting in 2010.
 The project was fully operational in January 2013.

 In 2013, Meridian sold its 50% share in the wind farm to Malaysian power company Malakoff Corporation Berhad for A$650 million.
-In September 2015, AGL Energy sold its 50% stake in the wind farm to H. R. L. Morrison & Co for $532m.
+In September 2015, AGL Energy sold its 50% stake in the wind farm to Morrison & Co for $532m.

 AGL Energy will operate and maintain the wind farm in place of Morrison & Co and Malakoff.
 It also reserves the rights to all renewable energy certificates and electricity production until 2038.